 N.B.
-Ancestry.com Library edition can be accessed for free on any PC in the National Library building, it can also be freely accessed at many public libraries throughout Australia.
+Ancestry Library edition can be accessed for free on any PC in the National Library building - visit our eResources portal and search for this database under the Browse eResources tab.
+Ancestry can also be freely accessed at many public libraries throughout Australia.

 Microfilmed and other material

-Ship's official logbooks often contain information about daily sailing conditions such as wind, coordinates, repairs to the vessel and the ship's provisions.
-Ship's logs sometimes contain information about individuals aboard a ship in extroadinary circumstances.
+Ships' official logbooks often contain information about daily sailing conditions such as wind, coordinates, repairs to the vessel and the ship's provisions.
+Ships' logs sometimes contain information about individuals aboard a ship in extraordinary circumstances.

 The best place to find out if there is an existing ship's log is in the Log of Logs.
 The Log of Logs is a three volume index in hardcopy book format.
 It provides information relating to ships travelling to Australia and New Zealand between 1788 and 1990, including convict ships.
-If you know the name of the convict's ship, check the Log of Logs to see what sources of information are available for that particular ship or voyage.
+If you know the name of the ship a convict travelled on, check the Log of Logs to see what sources of information are available for that particular ship or voyage.

 The Log of Logs volumes 1-3 are available on open access in the Library's Newspaper and Family History zone.

 Many ships' logs and surgeon journals have been microfilmed as part of the Australian Joint Copying Project (AJCP).
 The Log of Logs entry for a voyage should state if there is a ship's log or surgeon's journal for a particular voyage, and where it may be accessed.